 It’s Men’s Health Week (12th – 18th of June) and we’re looking at men’s mental health.
-There’s still a gender divide when it comes to mental health, with men three times more likely than woman to die by suicide.
+There’s still a gender divide when it comes to mental health, with men two and half times more likely than woman to die by suicide.

 Liam Yule is Suicide Prevention Development Manager at SAMH.
 He thinks the higher suicide rate in men is about the way we communicate.

 “Females tend to be better at speaking to their peers when things aren’t going well; whereas males feel they need to live up to the macho image that ‘guys don’t cry’.
 That means that men often don’t talk about their problems and instead bottle them up.

 “Talking about suicide is one of the most effective ways to reduce the risk.
 It’s hard though.
 Even though I work in suicide prevention, if someone asks me how I’m feeling, generally my answer will be ‘fine’ or ‘okay’ – regardless of how I’m feeling.
 It takes a lot to try to fight that urge and be honest with my peers if I’m having a bad time.”

 We’ve made progress in Scotland, with the suicide rate in 2015 the lowest it’s been since 1977; but it’s still the highest national rate in the UK, and there’s lot more to be done.